 In a functioning retail network, one needs to manage and resolve recurring challenges on a day-to-day basis.
 This includes acquiring goods, supplying to right outlets and acquiring replenishments.

-With a CRM, you could streamline and direct daily decision making through a single dashboard.
-This means that you could view pending orders at any point of time.
+With CRM, you could streamline and direct daily decision making through a single dashboard.
+This means that you could view pending orders at any point in time.
 Consequently, you could approve orders, raise tickets or send order reiterations.

-Finally, automation features frees you from responsibility of mindfully attending to different processes.
+Finally, automation features free you from the responsibility of mindfully attending to different processes.
 This enables you to take the right decisions.

 Manage Stocks and Product Portfolios

-Characteristically, a supply manager is evaluated based on his ability to manage and handling large product numbers.
-An ability to provide product variations and multiple offerings also delivers a bigger competitive advantage.
+Characteristically, a supply manager is evaluated based on his ability to manage and handle large production numbers.
+An ability to provide product variations and multiple offerings also deliver a bigger competitive advantage.